LeonardDick/rtd-tutorial/docs/source/analysis/acc_volume.rst

 .. note::

     The accessible volume is therefore dependent on the most displaced atom and not directly derived by the CNTs diameter.
-    Results can thus slightly differ for varying simulations with the same CNT.
+    Results can thus slightly differ for varying simulations with the same CNT, and a large sampling is recommended to yield the best results.

+The calculated volumes are the groundwork for further analysis regarding e.g. density profiles along the z axis.